danschlz/danschulz.github.io/books.md

 permalink: /books/
 ---

 I love stumbling on [other people's reading lists](/books/#elsewhere), and this page is a categorized list of my own favorites.
-I also keep a more comperehensive log on [Goodreads](https://www.goodreads.com/user/show/61944802-dan-schulz).
+I also keep a comperehensive log on [Goodreads](https://www.goodreads.com/user/show/61944802-dan-schulz).

 See also: [blogroll](/books/#sites); [videos](/books/#videos).